fb_pixel

 Why Is Simpler Recycling Being Introduced?

-DEFRA’s Simpler Recycling legislation has been introduced to address several critical environmental issues:
+DEFRA’s Simpler Recycling legislation aims to address several critical environmental challenges:

-• Cracking Down on Waste Crime: Waste crime, which includes illegal dumping and improper disposal of waste, costs the UK an estimated £1 billion each year.
-By introducing mandatory digital waste tracking and reforming the licensing system for waste carriers, brokers, and dealers, the legislation aims to significantly reduce illegal waste activities.
+Illegal waste dumping costs the UK an estimated £1 billion annually.
+Simpler Recycling introduces mandatory digital waste tracking and stricter licensing for waste carriers, brokers, and dealers, helping reduce improper disposal.

 Looking Ahead